mattermost/mattermost-developer-documentation/site/content/contribute/desktop/developer-setup.md

 - Node.js 8 or later
 - NPM
 - Git
-- Windows Build Tools or Visual Studio Community edition (see Known Problems section)
+- Windows Build Tools or Visual Studio Community edition (see Known Problems section).
 - Recomended: [Chocolatey](https://chocolatey.org/) which we will use to install other deps.

 ### Windows